-Herzog & de Meuron set about designing the Tate Modern Extension in 2006 with a modern, glass-filled aesthetic that contrasted the museum building’s origins as a former power station.
+Herzog & de Meuron set about designing the in 2006 with a modern, glass-filled aesthetic that contrasted the museum building’s origins as a former power station.
 A recently unveiled redesign of the addition has brought a pyramid shaped brick structure to this anchor point of the museum.
 The new program not only fits the museum’s needs better, it is poised to set a new standard for sustainability in the UK.

 The 2008 redesign uses industrial features from the old power station as a base for the addition, mainly old oil tanks which will become unique gallery spaces.
 The brick scheme also allows for a more consistent aesthetic between the old building and the extension.
 The changes reflect a more integrated appearance, but will also allow a significant reduction in energy use.